 - Regularly clean and sanitize personal protective equipment (boots, gloves, clothing, etc.).

 - Keep equipment, including knives, moist between use (exposure) and cleaning/decontamination.

-- Use 50 percent bleach, 50 percent water sanitizing solution and soak processing equipment and surfaces for at least 1 hour.
+- Use 50% bleach, 50% water sanitizing solution and soak processing equipment and surfaces for at least 1 hour.

 - Rinse all equipment and surfaces with hot, potable water after soaking in bleach solution.

-Consider using separate knives and equipment when possible for wild game processing and regular meat and poultry processing activities.
+- Consider using separate knives and equipment when possible for wild game processing and regular meat and poultry processing activities.
 Always clean and sanitize equipment and processing surfaces between processing of wild game and meat or poultry products.
-A receiving protocol article is available to help stop the spread of CWD.
+A receiving protocol article is available to help stop the spread of chronic wasting disease.

 Printer-friendly Meat Processor Deer/Venison Intake Recommendations and Meat Processor Deer/Venison Processing Recommendations are available from MSU Extension.
 Share this information with your employees.